 After the application process, the “Neighbor” calls the HAP phone (301 887 3101) and explains what they need.
 A volunteer records needed information (name, address, phone, email if any and what is needed and sends it to a volunteer coordinator.
 The volunteer coordinator identifies a possible volunteer.
 Information is shared with the volunteer and the volunteer contacts the Neighbor making the request and arranges time for the request.

-There is no charge for the volunteer help beyond the $35 a year dues.
+There is no charge for the volunteer help beyond annual dues.
+HAP membership is only $35 per year for individuals and $40 total for a couple ($20 for each).
 These funds cover our meetings, insurance, supplies.
 Sometimes HAP provides names of vendors who might help and then the individual would pay the vendor.

 HAP holds events (informational meetings, potlucks, health fairs, and other social and educational activities) throughout the year.
 You can find these events on the calendar on the homepage.
 Most meetings are held at the City of Hyattsville Municipal Building (4310 Gallatin St.)